StCroixTourism.com - It's about all things St. Croix...

 St. Croix History and General Information

 St. Croix is part of the U.S. Virgin Islands.
 The territory is considered an unincorporated U.S. territory.
 St. Croix is by far the largest of the 4 U.S. Virgin Islands (St. Thomas, Water Island and St. John are the other three).
 At 84 square miles, St. Croix is about three times the size of St. Thomas, however, it has about the same population as St. Thomas.
 St. John and Water Island are tiny in comparison.
 Saint Croix has flown seven different flags.
-It has been colonized by Spain, Great Britain, the Netherlands, France, the Knights of Malta, Denmark, and the United States.
+It has been colonized by Spain, England, the Holland, France, the Knights of Malta, Denmark, and the United States.

 The Carib were the last of the Native Indian people to inhabit St. Croix.
 The Carib people were originally from the Guiana region of South America.
 They were not the first Indians on St. Croix..
 The Tainos or Arawaks came before them and the Caribs didn't arrive on the island until the early 1400's.
 It was the Carib that greeted Columbus on his second voyage through the islands.